JaneliaSciComp/multifish/docs/Home.md

 * **warp_spots** - Warp detected spots to registration
 * **measure_intensities** - Intensity measurement
 * **assign_spots** - Mapping of spot counts to segmented cells

+Some of these modules can be executed individually, using alternative `*.nf` scripts in the root project directory.
+You can also skip individual steps using the `--skip` parameter, as long as the processed data is placed in its expected location for any downstream steps.